aliciamchen/color-whistles/README.md

 Finally, run `stats_and_plots.Rmd` to generate the plots and results of the analyses reported in the paper.

-## Files
+## Other files

 ### Tools

 Contains helper functions for analyses.
+Not all of these are used.

+TODO: clean up

 ### Data